Stab-in-the-back myth: Development of the myth

 Friedrich Ebert contributed to the myth when he told returning veterans that "No enemy has vanquished you."

 Malcolm asked him: "Do you mean, General, that you were stabbed in the back?"
 Ludendorff's eyes lit up and he leapt upon the phrase like a dog on a bone.
 "Stabbed in the back?" he repeated.
 "Yes, that's it, exactly, we were stabbed in the back".
 And thus was born a legend which has never entirely perished.

 The phrase was to Ludendorff's liking, and he let it be known among the general staff that this was the "official" version, which led to it being spread throughout German society.
 It was picked up by right-wing political factions, and was even used by Kaiser Wilhelm II in the memoirs he wrote in the 1920s.
 Right-wing groups used it as a form of attack against the early Weimar Republic government, led by the Social Democratic Party (SPD), which had come to power with the abdication of the Kaiser.
 However, even the SPD had a part in furthering the myth when Reichspräsident Friedrich Ebert, the party leader, told troops returning to Berlin on 10 November 1918 that "No enemy has vanquished you," (kein Feind hat euch überwunden!) and "they returned undefeated from the battlefield" (sie sind vom Schlachtfeld unbesiegt zurückgekehrt).
 The latter quote was shortened to im Felde unbesiegt (undefeated on the battlefield) as a semi-official slogan of the Reichswehr.
 Ebert had meant these sayings as a tribute to the German soldier, but it only contributed to the prevailing feeling.

-Further "proof" of the myth's validity was found in British general Frederick Barton Maurice's book The Last Four Months, published in 1919.
-German reviews of the book misrepresented it as proving that the German Army had been betrayed on the home front by being "dagger-stabbed from behind by the civilian populace" (von der Zivilbevölkerung von hinten erdolcht), an interpretation that Maurice disavowed in the German press, to no effect.
+The myth was further developed after the British general Frederick Maurice's The Last Four Months was published in 1919.
+German reviews of the book misrepresented it as proving that the German army had been betrayed on the home front by being "dagger-stabbed from behind by the civilian populace" (von der Zivilbevölkerung von hinten erdolcht), an interpretation that Maurice disavowed in the German press to no effect.
 According to William L. Shirer, Ludendorff used the reviews of the book to convince Hindenburg about the validity of the myth.